In order to develop measures that will be effective in reducing

 In Zegveld, the difference between the high and low ditchwater levels without an infiltration system is measured too.

-For more information see the animation on the ditchwater level and the animation on the combination of underwater drainage and raising the ditchwater level.
+For more information see the animation on the ditchwater level.

 > Factsheet Lange Weide